Little Howard's Big Question

-Little Howard's Big Question is a 2009–11 children's edutainment programme starring Howard Read as Big Howard and his six-year-old animated friend, Little Howard.
+Little Howard's Big Question (2009–11) is a British children's edutainment programme starring Howard Read as Big Howard and his six-year-old animated friend, Little Howard.
 The programme was first broadcast on 8 January 2009, running for a series of 13 episodes.
-Series 2 began airing on 6 October 2010, and series 3 began on 18 May 2011.
+Series 2 began airing on 6 October 2010, and series 3 began on 18 May 2011 on CBBC.

 Format

 Animated boy Little Howard and his live-action guardian Big Howard live together in Purley, London.
 Each episode typically begins with a short comedy sketch, which inspires Little Howard to blow a loud animated klaxon and ask a "big question" on a related topic.
 After a credit sequence involving an animated monkey song-and-dance routine, the remainder of the programme investigates possible answers to the big question, using a combination of research, expert advice, fantasy, and song.

 Further assistance is provided by Mother, a pink (series 1) or orange (series 2/3) anthropomorphic personal computer that wears clothes and feels emotions.

 Although the programme is broadcast on the BBC, which does not show commercial advertising, each episode features a comedy "advertising break" with imaginary products vaguely related to the big question.
 Similarly, a frequent element throughout the series is the use of humorous pop culture references to appeal to an adult audience, and which would fly over younger viewers' heads.